How to Access Your Inner Guide to Make Better Decisions and Follow Your True Path

 Tapping Into Our Deeper Nature

-Coming to trust one’s inner guide, however, doesn’t happen instantaneously.
+Coming to trust one’s inner guide, however, doesn’t happen instantaneously for many of us.

-Much of our inner, more profound nature is unknown to us.
+Much of our inner, more profound nature remains unknown—especially in today’s “modern” world.

 Freud suggested that we actively repress our nature because it is feared, disapproved of, and foreign to our conscious egos.

-And many aspects of this inner nature are simply forgotten, that is, neglected, unused, overlooked, or suppressed.
+As a consequence, many aspects of our inner nature are forgotten.
+They are neglected, unused, overlooked, and suppressed.

-This process begins early in life, mainly as a response to parental and cultural disapproval.
+This process of forgetting begins early in life, mainly as a response to parental and cultural disapproval.
+This disassociation in our psyche is what creates our shadows.

 Instincts Lost and Regained